-UCAN partners with both the Chicago Housing Authority (CHA) and Department of Family & Support Service’s (DFSS) to provide summer employment opportunities for youth ages, 16 -24.
+UCAN partners with City of Chicago Department of Family & Support Service’s (DFSS) to provide summer employment opportunities for youth ages, 16 -24.
 We place more than 300 youth in viable summer employment opportunities.
 Our summer programs provide youth with a subsidized paid work experience that allows them to gain valuable work experiences, build positive peer relationships and become effective leaders among their own peer group.

 Youth are placed in multiple work environments across the City of Chicago and the northwest suburbs.
 Selected employers provide an on-site learning experience for these youth.
 UCAN also places youth within our own program and administrative offices to offer additional opportunities.

 In addition, youth follow an education/learning plan by spending four hours in classroom instruction and the remainder of their week on-site in their work environment.
 At the end of the summer, many youth are able to transition into permanent employment while others are eligible for UCAN’s year-round workforce program (UCAN Connects).